 AirBorne's Sting 3:168

-Note to the reader; at the time of writing this I'm a relative low airtime pilot (25 hours).
-I clip in at 105 kg (230 lbs) and most of my flying hours have been clocked up on both an Airwave Calypso and most recently on an Aeros Target 16.
+Note to the reader; this article has been written during my flying hours of 25-75 hours of air-time.
+I now consider myself a true intermediate pilot.
+I clip in at 105 kg (230 lbs).
+Previous to this, most of my flying hours had been clocked up on both an Airwave Calypso and an Aeros Target 16.
 This was a combination of inland hill and static winching.

 The glider, top surface, leading edge and front panel of the under surface are white.
 2 more strips on the under surface, coloured red and black complement the colour scheme perfectly.
 The batten pockets are black, a trademark of all AirBorne gliders?

 The glider is equipped with VG (something new for me to play with), aerofoil uprights and king post.
 The base bar on my glider is round so I didn't need to purchase expensive wheels (wheels are compulsory for static winching).
 Aerofoil base bar options are available in aluminium and carbon composite (you pay more of course!).

 The base bar is secured using pip pins at each end.
 This is very clean and simple, however, it was noted that after removing the base-bar (for packing) and re-securing the pip-pins that hold the side-wires in place, it's possible for the pip-pins to fall out along with the metal sheath that houses them.
 A pip-pin cap would be a nice touch here, however; please note: when fully assembled, this is all very secure!